michaelcultrera/A1_SS/README.txt

 Michael Cultrera (100699912)
 Ryan Gharzeddine (100625820)

+QUESTION 1 & 2:

+I used IntelliJ, so all I needed to do was create the project and then click run when complete.

 QUESTIONS 3 & 4:
 To compile and run the code using the COMMAND LINE: